 “I’m back to my normal weight,” he says.

-“Then you don’t need to diet any more,” says Mum.
+“Then you don’t need to diet anymore,” says Mum.
 “All you need to do is eat balanced, healthy meals.
 We all need to eat balanced, healthy meals.
-Everyone eats far too much rubbish.
+Everyone eats far too many cakes and desserts and biscuits.
 I am going to try out some new healthy family recipes.
 It could be fun.”

 “That sounds great,” says Dad.
 Already he is feeling much more cheerful.
 But then he remembers his running.
 “If I give up running, I’ll never run a marathon,” he says.